tektoncd/pipeline/docs/compute-resources.md

 If a `Step` does not have requests defined, the resulting container's requests are the larger of:
 - the LimitRange minimum resource requests
-- the LimitRange default resource requests, divided among the app containers
+- the LimitRange default resource requests, divided among the other "step" containers

 If a `Step` has requests defined, the resulting container's requests are the larger of:
 - the `Step's` requests
 - the LimitRange minimum resource requests

+Any `Sidecar` or other app containers are otherwise not given special treatment and inherit the default LimitRange behavior.

 ### Limits

-If a `Step` does not have limits defined, the resulting container's limits are the smaller of:
-- the LimitRange maximum resource limits
-- the LimitRange default resource limits

-If a `Step` has limits defined, the resulting container's limits are the smaller of:
-- the `Step's` limits
-- the LimitRange maximum resource limits
+All `Step`, `Sidecar`, and other app containers in a TaskRun Pod inherit the default LimitRange behavior.

 ### Examples